SeriousOldMan/Simulator-Controller/Documentation/Constants Reference.md

 #### *kHomeDirectory, kResourcesDirectory, kSourcesDirectory, kIncludesDirectory, kBinariesDirectory, kConfigDirectory, kLogsDirectory*
 All these constants define paths pointing to a specific folder in the Simulator Controller distribution.
 In deviation to Windows standards, the paths contain a trailing backslash, since in allmost all cases, a filename will be concatenated to one of these constants in order to access this file.

-#### *kSplashImagesDirectory, kButtonBoxImagesDirectory, kIconsDirectory*
+#### *kSplashMediaDirectory, kButtonBoxImagesDirectory, kIconsDirectory*
-Paths for graphical resources.
+Paths for graphical and audio resources.

 #### *kSimulatorConfigurationFile, kControllerConfigurationFile*
 Paths for the most important configuration files used by Simulator Controller.